Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/README.md

   ZEN-norm-test==0.0.5
 ```

-### (optional) Conda Enviroment
+### (Optional) Conda Enviroment
-The conda environment to run ZEN-norm can be created by running the command:
+If there are issues installing ZEN-norm, a conda environment with the relavant packages can be created using the YAML enviroment file.
 ```
 conda env create --name zen_env --file=zen_environment.yml
 ```

 ## Normalisation With ZEN
-The module `ZoneNorm` is designed for normalising genomic coverage with ZEN.
-Steps include: ...
+The module `ZoneNorm` is for normalising genomic coverage with ZEN.
+Steps include: BAM to bigWig mapping, creating smoothed signals, distribution fitting, signal zone prediction and creating normalised bigWigs.

-### Specifying Input BAMs or BigWigs
+### Specifying Input BAMs or bigWigs
+ZEN-norm supports either BAM or bigWig files as an input.
+These contain the genomic signal of interest per sample.

 ```python
 bam_paths = ["path/to/bams/cell_type_A.bam", "path/to/bams/cell_type_B.bam"]
 ```

+If bigWigs have been pre-normalised, then it is advisable to remap them without normalisation, or to use ZEN-norm's [](reverse bigWig normalisation).

 ```python
 bigwig_paths = ["path/to/bams/cell_type_A.bw", "path/to/bams/cell_type_B.bw"]